hashkrish/cs1102-notes/lab_tasks/lab4.md

 ## ES Lab 4 Activities

+> Find data files in /opt/assets to work on

 ## 4.1 Regular Expressions

 Following set contains basics of regular expressions.
 Your job is to provide 2 examples of each sub-titles.
 Append the Lab report to your previous report on google Doc with appropriate title for the Activity and screenshots of the worked out examples.